-- Pro Tip: With iOS 14, you may also tap the Selected Photos → Edit Selected Photos → tap to choose the photos → Done.
+- Pro Tip: With iOS 14 and later, you may also tap the Selected Photos → Edit Selected Photos → tap to choose the photos → Done.
 Now, the app only has access to the selected photos and nothing else.

 My take: Sometimes, I have to send a screenshot to chat support of my banking or food app (for complaint).
 It is unnecessary to give full photo access to these apps.
 So, I use step 5 (selected photos).
 To be straightforward, I do not trust Facebook and other social media apps as well.
 So, I permit them access to selected images.

 Turn off the camera and microphone access